The Flavor Equation : Sumac and Saffron Refresher

 Hey Friends, I’m a multi-award-winning and best-selling cookbook author and photographer.

-Over the next few weeks, I’m going to be giving you little snippets from my upcoming book, The Flavor Equation, and share a new recipe for you to try until my book goes on sale October 27.
-This week it’s all about Emotion and Taste and their role in Flavor.
-Our emotions help influence our taste and taste in turn helps influence our emotions.
-When I’m happy and want to celebrate I often turn to lemon, lime, or passion fruit based sweets.
+Over the next few weeks, I will give you little snippets from my upcoming book, The Flavor Equation, and share a new recipe for you to try until my book goes on sale on October 27.
+This week is about Emotion and Taste and their role in Flavor.
+Our emotions help influence our taste and taste, in turn, helps influence our emotions.
+When I’m happy and want to celebrate, I often turn to lemon, lime, or passion fruit-based sweets.
 I find them extremely comforting.
-When I’m feeling down, I lean towards food that I ate as a kid when I was feeling sick or sad; kanji/congee is a dish that does that for me.
+When I’m feeling down, I lean towards food I ate as a kid when I was feeling sick or sad; kanji/congee is a dish that does that for me.
 Think about the last time you were happy or sad, what did you crave or what did you avoid eating and drinking?

 This week’s recipe comes from the bonus collection of recipes that didn’t make it into The Flavor Equation due to space constraints.
-This Sumac and Saffron Refresher was originally created for the Brightness chapter, which focuses on the taste of acids (and was also featured by the lovely folks at Epicurious).
+This Sumac and Saffron Refresher was initially created for the Brightness chapter, which focuses on the taste of acids (and featured by the lovely folks at Epicurious).
 Sumac comes from a berry that is dried and ground to a powder.
-You’ll often see it used in Middle Eastern and Native American cultures and adds a sour taste with the extra advantage of being dry — you won’t increase the liquid volume of the dish.
-In India and in the Middle East, we use saffron to add color and aroma to our food.
+You’ll often see it used in Middle Eastern and Native American cultures, and it adds a sour taste with the extra advantage of being dry — you won’t increase the liquid volume of the dish.
+In India and the Middle East, we use saffron to add color and aroma to our food.
 Some of my fondest memories involve opening the lid of warm steamed bowls of pulaos and biryanis scented with saffron.
-This chilled drink captures all those special flavors and invokes some of the happiest moments I have of growing up; I hope it will make you happy too when you try it.
+This chilled drink captures all those special flavors and invokes some of the happiest moments I have of growing up; I hope it will make you happy, too, when you try it.

 Unlike a strongly acidic lemonade or limeade, this sumac syrup is tart but mild.
 The saffron and cardamom are pounded to release their color and flavors into the hot syrup.